murrowma/pybeam/README.md

 Once you have done this, PyBEAM is ready to be used!

-# Learning to use PyBEAM
+# Learning to use PyBEAM:

-PyBEAM contains two sub-modules: precoded and custom.
-The precoded sub-module provides many pre-coded models from the literature which should be sufficient for most needs.
-The second sub-module, custom, provides tools for users to create their own models outside the scope of the pre-coded set.
-Tutorials for using the models are provided in Jupyter notebooks located in the folder "Tutorials".
-Futher examples are provided in folder "Examples".
+PyBEAM contains two submodules: precoded and custom.
+The precoded submodule provides many precoded models from the literature which should be sufficient for most needs.
+The second submodule, custom, provides tools for users to create their own models outside the scope of the precoded set.
+Tutorials for using the models are provided in Jupyter notebook form under the Precoded tutorials and Custom tutorials tabs.
+For full documentation of PyBEAM’s functions, see tabs Precoded functions and Custom functions.
+Futher examples are provided in folder “Examples” on the PyBEAM github.

-# Custom models
+# Custom models:

-Folder "custom_model_template.zip" contains the custom model template files.
-See "Custom Tutorial 1: Creating a custom model" for directions on how to use these files to create your own custom model.
+Folder “custom_model_template.zip” on the PyBEAM github contains the custom model template files.
+See the Custom tutorials tab for instructions on how to create your own model.